Christian Ilbury

 Background

-I am a sociolinguist who is principally interested in exploring the social meaning of variable patterns of language.
+I am a sociolinguist who is principally interested in exploring the social meaning of linguistic variation.

-I am also interested in language, politics, and globalisation.
-My work has examined the sociolinguistic dynamics of gentrification, the effects of standard language ideology and youth language, and the impact of accent bias on perceptions of professional competence.
+A secondary strand of my work explores topics related to language, globalisation, and social justice.
+I have published on the sociolinguistic dynamics of gentrification, the effects of standard language ideology and youth language, and the impact of accent bias on perceptions of professional competence.

-Prior to this appointment, I held teaching and research positions at Queen Mary University of London, the University of York, Newcastle University, the University of Suffolk, and Regents University London.
+Prior to this appointment, I held teaching and research positions at Queen Mary University of London, the University of Sussex, the University of York, Newcastle University, the University of Suffolk, and Regents University London.

 CV